Rate this page:

 A key for the module, which other modules can refer to.
 Must be unique within the manifest.
 Regex: |

-resource | string | A reference to the static resources entry that your issue glance wants to display.
-See resources for more details. | |
+resource | string | If using Custom UI or modern versions of UI Kit | The key of a static resources entry that your module will display.
+See resources for more details. |

-title | string | Yes | The title of the issue glance, which is displayed above its label. |
+The title of the issue glance, which is displayed above its label.
+The |

-label | string | Yes | The text shown on the button for the issue glance. |
+The text shown on the button for the issue glance.
+The |

 icon | string |

-The icon displayed to the left of the For custom UI and UI kit apps, the If no icon is provided, or if there's an issue preventing the icon from loading, a generic app icon will be displayed. | |
+The icon displayed to the left of the For custom UI and UI Kit apps, the If no icon is provided, or if there's an issue preventing the icon from loading, a generic app icon will be displayed. | |

 status | object | The badge, lozenge, or icon shown to the right of the label .
 If status is not